-All PLWH receiving HIA assistance must report any life changes such as income, family size, tobacco use or residence within 30 days of the reported change 1.4 Payment of Last Resort • Third- party payment screening PLWH accessing services are screened for potential third- ented in the primary service party payers or other assistance programs, and that record ± • appropriate referrals are made to the provider who can assist PLWH in enrollment.
-1.5 Co-payments, Premiums, Deductibles and Co- • Provis ion of cost sharing assistance Insurance ented in the primary service Eligible PLWH with job or employer-based insurance record coverage, Qualified Health Plans (QHP), or Medicaid ents completed and documented plans, can be assisted in offsetting any cost-sharing primary service record within programs may impose.
-PLWH must be educated on the ablished timeframe. cost and their responsibilities to maintaining medical the est aonsied timerranie. adherence. udiofolioc.
+All PLWH receiving HIA assistance must report any life changes such as income, family size, tobacco use or residence within 30 days of the reported change 1.4 Payment of Last Resort Third-party payment screening PLWH accessing services are screened for potential third- documented in the primary service party payers or other assistance programs, and that record. appropriate referrals are made to the provider who can assist PLWH in enrollment.
+1.5 Co-payments, Premiums, Deductibles and Co- Provision of cost sharing assistance Insurance documented in the primary service Eligible PLWH with job or employer-based insurance record coverage, Qualified Health Plans (QHP), or Medicaid Payments completed and documented plans, can be assisted in offsetting any cost-sharing in the primary service record within programs may impose.
+PLWH must be educated on the the established timeframe. cost and their responsibilities to maintaining medical the established timerane. adherence.
 Agencies will ensure payments are made directly to the health or dental insurance vendor within five (5) business days of approved request.
-1.6 Education • Educat tion including but not limited Education must be provided to PLWH specific to what is tion, including but not limited t-Sharing and Premium Tax reasonably expected to be paid for by an eligible plan and education documented in the what RWHAP can assist with to ensure healthcare y service record. coverage is maintained. primai y service record. coverage is maintained.
+1.6 Education Education, including but not limited Education must be provided to PLWH specific to what is to Cost-Sharing and Premium Tax reasonably expected to be paid for by an eligible plan and Credit education documented in the what RWHAP can assist with to ensure healthcare primary service record. coverage is maintained. primary service record. coverage is maintained.
 Cost Sharing Education 1.
 Education is provided to PLWH, as applicable, regarding cost-sharing reductions to lower their out-of- pocket expenses.
 2. PLWH who are not eligible for cost-sharing reductions (i.e. PLWH under 100% FPL or above 400% FPL; PLWH who have minimum essential coverage other than individual market coverage and choose to purchase in the marketplace; and those who are ineligible to purchase insurance through the marketplace) are provided education on cost-effective resources available for the PLWH's health care needs.
 Premium Tax Credit Education 1.
 Education should be provided to the PLWH regarding tax credits and the requirement to file income tax returns.